In-Person or Mail

 - Records that are not normally produced and maintained by the court in the form requested may be denied.

-- Police reports are maintained and requested through the police department.
+- Police reports are maintained and requested through the police department, please contact the Brown County Sheriff's Department for records.

 The State of Wisconsin has developed a second debt program designed to assist agencies in collection of money owed to them.
 2009 Wisconsin Act 28 authorizes the State Debt Collection (SDC) program allowing state agencies to partner with the Department of Revenue (DOR) in collection of debt to enhance current collections operations.